An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Introduction

 Three points of interest arise from~\eqref{eq:gen_rKS_renormalised}.
-Firstly, in the case where $\srdet$ is genuinely heterogeneous the field $f^\delta$ is in general also heterogeneous.
-This has been observed elsewhere, having been pointed out as a possibility in~\cite{hairer_14_RegStruct} and seen explicitly in the renormalisation of singular SPDE on bounded domains,~\cite{gerencser_hairer_19}.
-Secondly, if $\srdet$ is a constant, so that our noise agrees with that of the stochastic Burgers' equation, then $f^{\delta}$ is zero.
+Firstly, in the case where $\het$ is genuinely heterogeneous the field $f^\delta$ is in general also heterogeneous.
+This has been observed elsewhere, having been pointed out as a possibility in~\cite{hairer_14_RegStruct} and seen explicitly in the renormalisation of singular SPDEs on bounded domains,~\cite{gerencser_hairer_19}.
+Secondly, if $\het$ is a constant, so that our noise agrees with that of the stochastic Burgers' equation, then $f^{\delta}$ is zero.
 In this case the renormalised equation agrees exactly with the singular equation, i.e.\ the products are not explicitly renormalised when $\delta=0$.
 This phenomenon has also been observed in~\cite{daprato_debussche_temam_94,daprato_debussche_02,zhu_zhu_15,gubinelli_perkowski_17}.
 Thirdly, using the informal power counting described above, one might expect the singular product $\rho^\delta\nabla \Phi_{\rho^\delta}$ to diverge at the order of $\delta^{-1}$, since this is the gap in regularity between the singular factors.
 However,~\eqref{eq:gen_rKS_renormalised} shows that this divergence is at most logarithmic.
 This improvement arises from symmetries in the fundamental solution of the elliptic problem, leading to non-trivial cancellations in our stochastic estimates.
+In the case of constant $\het$ it is exactly these cancellations which show that no explicit renormalisation in~\eqref{eq:gen_rKS_renormalised} is necessary.

 To demonstrate the underlying principle, let us consider a one-dimensional example.
 We assume that $u^{\delta}\to u$ as $\delta \to 0$ in a space of regularity $-1/2-$.
 The product rule gives the identity,